 LEAP has developed a reputation among its users for presenting complex energy analysis concepts in a transparent and intuitive way.
 At the same time, LEAP is flexible enough for users with a wide range of expertise: from leading global experts who wish to design polices and demonstrate their benefits to decision makers to trainers who want to build capacity among young analysts who are embarking on the challenge of understanding the complexity of energy systems.

 LEAP is not a model of a particular energy system, but rather a tool that can be used to create models of different energy systems, where each requires its own unique data structures.
 LEAP supports a wide range of different modeling methodologies: on the demand side these range from bottom-up, end-use accounting techniques to top-down macroeconomic modeling.
 LEAP also includes a range of optional specialized methodologies including stock-turnover modeling for areas such as transport planning.
-On the supply side, LEAP provides a range of accounting and simulation methodologies that are powerful enough for modeling electric sector generation and capacity expansion planning, but which are also sufficiently flexible and transparent to allow LEAP to easily incorporate data and results from other more specialized models.
+On the supply side, LEAP provides a range of accounting, simulation and optimization methodologies that are powerful enough for modeling electric sector generation and capacity expansion planning, and which are also sufficiently flexible and transparent to allow LEAP to easily incorporate data and results from other more specialized models.

 LEAP’s modeling capabilities operate at two basic conceptual levels.
 At one level, LEAP's built-in calculations handle all of the "non controversial" energy, emissions and cost-benefit accounting calculations.
 At the second level, users enter spreadsheet-like expressions that can be used to specify time-varying data or to create a wide variety of sophisticated multi-variable models, thus enabling econometric and simulation approaches to be embedded within LEAP’s overall accounting framework.
 The newest versions of LEAP also support optimization modeling: allowing for the construction of least cost models of electric system capacity expansion and dispatch, potentially under various constraints such as limits of CO2 or local air pollution.

-LEAP is intended as a medium to long-term modeling tool.
+LEAP is intended as a medium- to long-term modeling tool.
 Most of its calculations occur on an annual time-step, and the time horizon can extend for an unlimited number of years.
 Studies typically include both a historical period known as the Current Accounts, in which the model is run to test its ability to replicate known statistical data, as well as multiple forward looking scenarios.
 Typically, most studies use a forecast period of between 20 and 50 years.
 Some results are calculated with a finer level of temporal detail.
 For example, for electric sector calculations the year can be split into different user-defined “time slices” to represent seasons, types of days or even representative times of the day.
 These slices can be used to examine how loads vary within the year and how electric power plants are dispatched differently in different seasons.

-LEAP is designed around the concept of long-range scenario analysis.
+LEAP is designed around the concept of scenario analysis.
 Scenarios are self-consistent storylines of how an energy system might evolve over time.
 Using LEAP, policy analysts can create and then evaluate alternative scenarios by comparing their energy requirements, their social costs and benefits and their environmental impacts.
 The LEAP Scenario Manager, shown right, can be used to describe individual policy measures which can then be combined in different combinations and permutations into alternative integrated scenarios.
-This approach allows policy makers to assess the marginal impact of an individual policy as well as the interactions that occur when multiple policies and measures are combined.
+This approach allows policy makers to assess the impact of an individual policy as well as the interactions that occur when multiple policies and measures are combined.
 For example, the benefits of appliance efficiency standards combined with a renewable portfolio standard might be less than the sum of the benefits of the two measures considered separately.
-In the screen shown right, individual measures are combined into an overall GHG Mitigation scenario containing various measures for reducing greenhouse gas emissions,
+In the screen shown right, individual measures are combined into an overall GHG Mitigation scenario containing various measures for reducing greenhouse gas emissions.

 LEAP has had a significant impact in shaping energy and environmental polices worldwide.
 For example:

 LEAP includes a number of built-in tools that make it easy to create complex models and projections.
-The time-series wizard (show right) lets you create interpolations, step functions and various trend forecasts either by entering data directly into LEAP or by importing data or creating a link to an Excel spreadsheet.
+The time-series wizard lets you create interpolations, step functions and various trend forecasts either by entering data directly into LEAP or by importing data or creating a link to an Excel spreadsheet.

 The Expression Builder lets you construct complex models that use LEAP’s large library of built-in functions as well as references to other data and results calculated within LEAP.
 Variable references can be constructed graphically by simply dragging and dropping branches from the main tree data structure into the Expression Builder tool.
 To help debug these models, the Expression Builder also provides check-as-you type validation of modeling expressions, displaying any syntax or run-time error messages on a toolbar in real-time.